-Calibration and Control of the Electronic-Micrometer - Wafer thicknesses of the SRMs were measured with an electronic-micrometer having a resolution of 0.05 μm and a short-term repeatability of about 0.1 μm .
-The instrument's specifications state that its accuracy is $\pm 0.1~\mu m$ if the ambient temperature is kept at 20 °C \pm 1 °C. The requirement of a temperature of 20 °C is based on the temperature at which the instrument was calibrated by the manufacturer.
-While the laboratory at NIST in which the instrument is used maintains the required 1 °C temperature stability, the nominal working temperature is typically 23 °C. To maintain the calibration accuracy of the micrometer, standard practice is to calibrate, and to recheck, the instrument a number of times a day against precision gauge blocks traceable to NIST and having thicknesses that are comparable to the SRM wafers.
+Calibration and Control of the Electronic-Micrometer - Wafer thicknesses of the SRMs were measured with an electronic-micrometer having a resolution of 0.05 $\mu$ m and a short-term repeatability of about 0.1 $\mu$ m.
+The instrument's specifications state that its accuracy is ±0.1 $\mu$ m if the ambient temperature is kept at 20 °C ± 1 °C. The requirement of a temperature of 20 °C is based on the temperature at which the instrument was calibrated by the manufacturer.
+While the laboratory at NIST in which the instrument is used maintains the required 1 °C temperature stability, the nominal working temperature is to calibrate, and to recheck, the instrument a number of times a day against precision gauge blocks traceable to NIST and having thicknesses that are comparable to the SRM wafers.
 The gauge readout was reset, as necessary, to match the gauge block value.
 Thus, the thickness measurement for the SRMs was a process of transfer of thickness value from a gauge block through the thickness gauge to the wafer.
 Several error components can be identified that will affect the accuracy of this transfer.
 The thickness gauge specifications are given in Table 5.